AaronRobinsonMSFT/DNNE/readme.md

 * I am not using one of the supported compilers and hitting an issue of missing `intptr_t` type, what can I do?
   * The [C99 specification](https://en.cppreference.com/w/c/types/integer) indicates several types like `intptr_t` and `uintptr_t` are **optional**.
 It is recommended to override the computed type using `DNNE.C99TypeAttribute`.
 For example, `[DNNE.C99Type("void*")]` can be used to override an instance where `intptr_t` is generated by DNNE.
 * How can I use the same export name across platforms but with different implementations?
   * The .NET platform provides [`SupportedOSPlatformAttribute`](https://docs.microsoft.com/dotnet/api/system.runtime.versioning.supportedosplatformattribute) and [`UnsupportedOSPlatformAttribute`](https://docs.microsoft.com/dotnet/api/system.runtime.versioning.unsupportedosplatformattribute) which are fully supported by DNNE.
 All .NET supplied platform names are recognized.
-It is also possible to define your own using `C99DeclCodeAttribute`.
+It is also possible to define your own using `C99DeclCodeAttribute` (or `RustDeclCodeAttribute` for Rust output).
 See [`MiscExport.cs`](./test/ExportingAssembly/MiscExports.cs) for an example.
+For C99 output, platform guards use `#ifdef`/`#ifndef` preprocessor directives.
+For Rust output, they use `#[cfg(...)]` attributes with flags passed via `build.rs`.
 * The consuming application for my .NET assembly fails catastrophically if .NET is not installed.
 How can I improve this UX?
   * For all non-recoverable scenarios, DNNE will call the standard C `abort()` function.
 This can be overridden by providing your own `dnne_abort()` function.
 See [`override.c`](./test/ExportingAssembly/override.c) in the [`ExportingAssembly`](./test/ExportingAssembly/ExportingAssembly.csproj) project for an example.
 * How can I add documentation to the exported function in the header file?